iglu-contest/nlp-baselines-2022/README.md

 2. [**Textual Grid world State**]((https://github.com/iglu-contest/nlp-baselines-2022/tree/main/classifiers/Textual%20Grid%20world%20State%20Baseline)): You can use [train.ipynb](https://github.com/iglu-contest/nlp-baselines-2022/blob/main/classifiers/Textual%20Grid%20world%20State%20Baseline/train.ipynb)  to train the model yourself.
 In case you do not want to go through training, you can [download the trained models from here](https://drive.google.com/drive/folders/11F_m8Qihv8AMZlfrr4P0-zrQOjPC8bnT?usp=drive_link) and run [test.py](https://github.com/iglu-contest/nlp-baselines-2022/blob/main/classifiers/Textual%20Grid%20world%20State%20Baseline/test.py) for inference purpose.

 ## What to ask
+1.  [**Text-World Fusion Ranker**]() This method utilizes a frozen DeBERTa-v3-base model to encode instructions and employs a text representation approach for ranking tasks.
+It combines the encoded text representation with a world representation derived from a 3D grid, which is processed through convolutional networks.
+The concatenated vector is passed through a two-layer MLP, and the model is trained using CrossEntropy loss with ensemble predictions from 10 models.
+Additionally, certain post-processing tricks are applied to enhance performance by excluding irrelevant questions based on heuristic rules.

+3.  [**State-Instruction Concatenation Ranker**]() :This method focuses on aligning relevant queries and items closely in an embedding space while distancing queries from irrelevant items.
+It pairs positive questions with sampled negative questions and measures the similarity between the instruction and the question using a BERT-like language model.
+State information, such as colors and numbers of initialized blocks, is encoded as natural language and concatenated with the instruction.
+Data augmentation techniques, domain-adaptive fine-tuning, and the list-wise loss function are employed to improve training and generalization.
+- Train
+- Test
+- Trained model

 [work in progress]